blackblood/deforest/README.md

 That's it, you are all set.
 Now deforest will start collecting data into a log file.
 For every method call the gem will write some stats to the `deforest.log` file and periodically will persist the log file data to the `deforest_logs` table.
 By default it writes to the table every 1 minute but you can override this by setting `config.write_logs_to_db_every` (takes a datetime object) in `config/initializer/deforest.rb`

 ## Usage
 To see method usage data goto `/deforest/files/dashboard`.
+By default data will be shown for models, however you can check data for your other directories using the "Directory" dropdown in the header.

-To check usage data of all your models goto `/deforest/files`.
+If you use VS Code, you can view usage stats by downloading the extension data by clicking on "Extension Data" link.
+Once the file is downloaded, place it in the root of your application folder.
+Open VScode, download the Deforest extension, then go to any file you want to view usage stats for and then press (cmd + shft + p) -> select "deforest" in the command pallete.
+Scroll through the file to see methods highlighted in (red|yellow|green).
+You can hover over the method names to see the actual call count.

 ## Configuration
 There are a few settings you can tweak in `config/initializers/deforest.rb`.